flamerten/EinkWeatherMonitor/README.md

     int httpResponseCode = http.POST(httpRequestData);

-I added the deep sleep functionality for it to get data every **15mins**.
+I added the deep sleep functionality for it to get data every **10mins**.
 Hence the trend of data is better seen.
-With a maximum of 40 data points, we can see how the data changes over 10 hours.
+With a maximum of 40 data points, we can see how the data changes over around 6 hours.

 For the time function, I used the internal RTC memory and the NTP Client server to get the time which is printed on the Eink screen.
 There will be times that the post function does not work, or WiFi is not connected, and I still want to see the last reading.
 The NTP Client Server is initially used to get the time and is saved to RTC memory.
-If wifi is not connected, then the RTC memory is incremented by 15mins and that is displayed.
+If wifi is not connected, then the RTC memory is incremented by 10mins and that is displayed.

 Note that the RTC memory will be initialised on boot up to the assigned value.
 After that it uses past stored RTC values.